-Baking soda is a miracle worker that is probably sitting somewhere in your kitchen.
-It will help relieve the itchiness associated with the rash.
-All you have to do is pour a half cup of baking soda into a warm bath.
-If you want to make a paste, simply mix three teaspoons of baking soda with one teaspoon of water.
+Baking soda is a miracle worker that most people have in their kitchens.
+It can help relieve the itchiness and irritation associated with the rash and soothe inflamed skin.
+Simply pour half a cup of baking soda into a warm bath.
+Alternately, a paste made from three teaspoons of baking soda mixed with one teaspoon of water has a similar effect.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.